alexandrryazanov/auction-gamdom/README.md

 - tests
 - remake timer (now can be delayed)
 - Maybe save all bids in PG in the end of auction for stats
+- admin role + middleware to protect some routes

 # Backend
 ## Install and start